 F-1.0403 outlines the principles of unity in diversity, citing Gal.
 3:27-29 as the guiding scriptural basis for these principles.
 ACWGJ reads Gal.
 3:27-29 alongside Col. 1:16-17.
 The diversity in which we are united is not only plentiful but also specifically flows from God.
 As a result, affirming these diverse identities with language that closer estimates the depths of human experience in the Foundations of Presbyterian Polity allows us to stand firmly in our Reformed Tradition.
+Only when we explicitly affirm the theological, ecclesial, and biblical foundations of openness and welcome to individuals with diverse \$10.000 and \$10.000 are the principles of the guiding scriptural basis for these principles.
+ACWGJ reads Gal.
+3:27-29 alongside Col. 1:16-17.
+The diversity in which we are united is not only plentiful but also specifically flows from God.
+As a result, affirming these diverse identities with language that closer estimates the depths of human experience in the Foundations of Presbyterian Polity allows us to stand firmly in our Reformed Tradition.
+Only when we explicitly affirm the theological, ecclesial, and biblical foundations of openness and welcome to individuals with diverse \$10.000 and \$10.0000 are the principles of the principles of the principles of the guide.

-Only when we explicitly affirm the theological, ecclesial, and biblical foundations of openness and welcome to individuals with diverse sexual orientations and gender identities can we proclaim the "good news" Gospel truth.
+proclaim the "good news" Gospel truth.